General Contractor & Home Remodeling in Staten Island

 Porch Construction for Front and Side Entrances

 A good porch changes how you use your home.
 It's the first thing guests see.
-The spot where you sit with coffee on Saturday mornings.
-And on Staten Island, where houses sit close together, a well-built porch gives you breathing room.
+The spot where you sit with coffee on Saturday mornings and on Staten Island, where houses sit close together, a well-built porch gives you breathing room.
 All without needing a big yard.

-Here's what porch construction usually involves:
+What porch construction usually involves:

-- Site prep and foundation work, including footings poured to local code depth
+• Site prep and foundation work, including footings poured to local code depth

-- Pressure-treated or composite framing based on your choice
+• Pressure-treated or composite framing based on your choice

-- Custom railing and step design to match your home's style
+• Custom railing and step design to match your home's style

-- Roof framing and tie-in to your existing roofline
+• Roof framing and tie-in to your existing roofline

 Side porches are popular on corner lots.
-They add a private entrance.
-And extra square footage that counts toward your home's value.
+They add a private entrance and extra square footage that counts toward your home's value.
 We've done dozens of side-entry builds.
 The homeowner wanted a mudroom feel without a full home addition.

 This is one of those projects where permits matter.
 We handle it for you so you don't have to chase inspectors yourself.
 That's often the part homeowners dread most.
-Our porch construction page covers material options and design ideas in more detail.
-Explore our porch construction services.

 Frequently Asked Questions